darumatic/apigee-cli/README.rst

 then the Apigee CLI may have what you need.

 ^^^^^^^^^^^^^^^^^^^^^
-Specialised use cases
+Specialised Use cases
 ^^^^^^^^^^^^^^^^^^^^^

-Example use cases that are too specialised for official tools are (to be found with relevant links) below.
+Some use cases that are too specialised for official tools are (to be found with relevant links) below.

 * Using CI/CD on SSO/SAML and MFA enabled Apigee Edge organizations
 * Provisioning custom API Proxy deployments with a single command